androlo/standard-contracts/README.md

 ## Grading

-There is a system of grading libraries similar to that of node.js.
-Grades are found next to each contract.
+There is a system of grades for contracts.
+Grades are found along with the version in contract descriptions.
+They are temporary and will be changed when the library is stable (new contracts will be developed on separate branches then).

-Generally speaking, contracts with a grade less then `5` should not be used except for testing.
+Generally speaking, contracts with a grade less then `3` should not be used, and those less then `5` should only be used when testing.

 #### Grades